LispCookbook/cl-cookbook/data-structures.md

 ## Plist

+## What's a plist

-A property list is simply a list that alternates a key, a value, and so on, where its keys are symbols (we can not set its `:test`).
-More precisely, it first has a cons cell whose `car` is the key, whose `cdr` points to the following cons cell whose `car` is the value.
+A property list is simply a list that alternates a key, a value, and so on, where its keys are keywords or symbols.

-### Create plist

-For example this plist:

 ~~~lisp
 (defparameter my-plist (list :foo "foo" :bar "bar"))
 ~~~

-looks like this:
+The keys could be any other object, but if they are not comparable by `eq` (the lowest-level equality function), like strings (that are comparable with `equal` or `string-equal`), you won't be able to get them back with `getf`.

+To be more precise, a plist first has a cons cell whose `car` is the key, whose `cdr` points to the following cons cell whose `car` is the value.
+For example our above plist looks like this:

 ```
 [o|o]---[o|o]---[o|o]---[o|/]
  |       |       |       |
 :FOO     "foo"   :BAR     "bar"
 ```

-### Access plist
+In the example above, we used keywords for the keys: `:foo`, `:bar`.
+This is just the most common way to define the keys.
+You can use quoted symbols instead: `'foo`, `'bar`, but it's just less conventional.

+Remember that if you use symbols for keys, then when you'll want to access those keys from another package, you'll need to use the fully-qualified symbol name.
+However, all keywords live in the same package so they always evaluate to themselves.
+It's a bit simpler to use keywords.

+### Accessing data in a plist, using plists as queues

 We access an element with `getf`: